Nartlof/nartlof.github.io/_posts/2024-08-26-ProxmoxInstalationOnRaspberryPi.md

 sudo nano /etc/fstab
 ```

-At the end of the file, I added the following line, replacing XXXXXXXX by my SSD Part Unity Unique Id:
+At the end of the file, I added the following line, replacing XXXXXXXX by my SSD Part Unique Universal Identifier:

 ```text
 PARTUUID=XXXXXXXX-03  none       swap    sw     0       0